ettebaDwop/DareyProject8/Load Balancer with Apache.md

 #  PROJECT 8: Load Balancer Solution With Apache
 ## Brief Overview
 This project enhances the tooling project implemented in project 7.
-It introduces the Load Balancing concept to ensure that the DevOps Tooling website will be scalable to serve more users by deploying additional Web Servers.
+It introduces the Load Balancing concept to ensure that the DevOps Tooling websites will be scalable to serve more users by deploying additional Web Servers using a horizontal architecture.
 This project will utilise the Apache Load Balancer and local DNS Names resolution.

 ![proj8](https://github.com/ettebaDwop/dareyProject8/assets/7973831/ff64d604-485a-4b36-b348-271d09b5855c)

 ## Task
-The aim of this project is to deploy and configure an Apache Load Balancer for the  Tooling Website solution implementaed in Project 7 on a separate Ubuntu EC2 instance.
-This enables users to be served by Web servers through the Load Balancer.
+To deploy and configure an Apache Load Balancer for the Tooling Website solution implemented in Project 7 on a separate Ubuntu EC2 instance.
+This should enable users to be served by Web servers through the Load Balancer.

 The task involves a simple implementation using 2 Web Servers.
 This approach can be extended to 3 or more Web Servers.